As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Use Non-Discriminatory Language While Advertising

-Use language that is not discriminatory while advertising your rental property.
+Use language that is not discriminatory while advertising your property.
 Language such as "no children," "suitable for single individuals," substantially limits potential renters based on their protected characteristics and should be avoided.

 Provide All the Required Facilities